gha3mi/forimage/README.md

 ## How to run demos

+The `demo_ppm` program demonstrates various operations on PPM (Portable Pixmap) images.
+It generates Mandelbrot fractals, performs diverse manipulations, and exports images in the PPM format.

+The `demo_color` program showcases manipulation of color spaces and their conversions.
+This program sets a custom color using various methods, converts it to different color spaces, retrieves color values, finds the nearest color, and prints color details.

+To get started, follow these steps:

 **Clone the repository:**

 Clone the `ForImage` repository from GitHub using the following command:

 ```shell
 git clone https://github.com/gha3mi/forimage.git